jpedroschmitz/typescript-nextjs-starter/README.md

 ### Path Mapping

 TypeScript are pre-configured with custom path mappings.
-To import components or files, you can use the `@` prefix.
+To import components or files, use the `@` prefix.

 ```tsx
 import { Button } from '@/components/Button';